Hammer2900/pyactor/doc/remote_tuto.rst

 This library also supports the usage of communication through RabbitMQ queues.
 To use this approach, simply define the hosts with an URL with the scheme `amqp` instead of `http`.
-This will create a dipatcher for that host that works with RabbitMQ, and all its actors will work at that scheme.
+This will create a dispatcher for that host that works with RabbitMQ, and all its actors will work at that scheme.

 You can see an example with ``pyactor\examples\Remote\s1_clientrbb.py``: